WisTex/Raconteur/README.md

 I'll highlight the most important ones: we implement cross-domain granular permissions and cross-domain (nomadic) identity and cross-domain single sign-on.
 All of these work together to provide a social platform which is probably unlike any you have used before.
 It is fully decentralised, but provides many features that were previously only available from monolithic centralised systems; which is a huge distinction from many/most other fediverse projects.

 Permissions are your gate-keeper.
 This is how you free yourself from trolls and abuse and spam.
-You can also block those you don't wish to see, but you'll rarely (if ever) need to do so if you just have sensible permissions to begin with.
+You can also block those you don't wish to see, but you'll rarely (if ever) need to do so if your platform just provides sensible permissions to begin with.
+You also control the visibility and distribution of your communications to any desired audience; either individuals, sharable collections of individuals, ad-hoc communities, topical interest groups, or to the world if you desire.

-Nomadic identity gives you control of your own destiny.
+Nomadic identity gives you control of your online existence.
 You can replicate your identity **and all your data** in near real-time to multiple service providers.
 If any provider goes offline, even for an hour; you are completely unaffected.
 If one of your providers cancels your account because they don't like your ethnic group or political belief, you are completely unaffected.

 Single sign-on works with permissions to provide access to private media content and hidden conversations that your friends publish on their own sites.